 Mathematics : You take modules in advanced calculus, pure mathematics, and management mathematics.
 Your computer skills are developed with an introduction to programming.

 Philosophy: In the final year there is even more choice of modules.
-Some areas (like ethics and metaphysics) will be familiar to you, but will be studied at a more advanced level; others, like the philosophy of Schopenhauer, will be new to you.
+Some areas (like ethics and metaphysics) will be familiar to you, but will be studied at a more advanced level; others will be new to you.
+Mathematics and Philosophy students take Philosophy of Mathematics as a compulsory module, as well as choosing for a range of optional modules.
 Final year modules currently on offer include:

 - Philosophy of Language